-150 2.3 Shallow cumulus Parameterization
+2.3 Shallow cumulus Parameterization

 To treat shallow cumulus, the original version of the BCC-CSM2-MR adopts a stability-dependent mass-flux representation of moist convective processes with the use of a simple bulk three-level cloud model, as in Hack (1994).
-Specifically, in a vertically discrete model atmosphere where the level index k decreases upward and layers k and k+1 are moist adiabatically unstable, the Hack scheme assumes that there is a non-entraining convective element originated from level k+1, condensation and rain out processes in level k, and limited detrainment in level k-1.
+Specifically, in a vertically discrete model atmosphere where the level index k decreases upward and layers k and k+1 are moist adiabatically unstable, the Hack scheme assumes that there is a non-entraining convective element with roots in level k+1, condensation and rain out processes in level k, and limited detrainment in level k-1.
 By repeated application of this procedure from the bottom of the model to the top, the thermodynamic structure is locally stabilized.

 The Hack shallow cumulus scheme can be also active in moist turbulent mixing, such as stratocumulus entrainment, which has different physical characteristics than cumulus convection.
 Shallow cumulus is usually regarded as a decoupled BL regime, in which the vertical mixing processes do not achieve a single well-mixed layer, while the stratocumulus regime represents a well-mixed BL up to the cloud top.
 The decoupling criterion to distinguish the two regimes is of great importance for simulating the stratocumulus-to-cumulus transition (Bretherton and Wyant, 1997; Wood and Bretherton, 2004).
 A number of these decoupling criteria have been explored, such as static stability (Klein and Hartmann, 1993) and the buoyancy flux integral ratio (Turton and Nicholls, 1987).
 In the light of its robustness, the stability criterion with a threshold of 15 K is introduced into the Hack scheme.
-The lower tropospheric stability (LTS) is defined as where θ{700hPt} and θ{sfc} are potential temperatures at 700 hPa and surface, respectively.
+The lower tropospheric stability (LTS) is defined as where θ{NOMPa} and θ{sfc} are potential temperatures at 700 hPa and surface, respectively.
 In the revised BCC-CSM2-MR, the Hack scheme is activated only in the decoupled BL regimes with LTS < 15 K below 700 hPa.
 Above 700 hPa, the Hack scheme is retained to remove any local instability as long as the two adjacent model layers are moist adiabatically unstable.
-It should be noted that the LTS criterion has been developed into physically more plausible formula.
-Wood and Bretherton (2006) modified the LTS to account for the strength of the BL inversion, called the estimated inversion strength (EIS) which is shown to be more useful than LTS for determining low cloud cover in the present climate.
-EIS is then further revised to take into account cloud-top entrainment and transformed into the estimated cloud-top entrainment index (ECTEI), which shows dependence on sea surface temperature (Kawai et al., 2017).
-Impacts of more sophisticated criteria on cloud representation and precipitation simulation in BCC-CSM2-MR is beyond the scope of this paper and will be explored in future work.

-$$LTS = \theta{700hPa} - \theta{sfc} , \qquad (8)$$
+$$LTS = \theta{700hPa} - \theta{sfc} , \qquad (6)$$